 - Do not attempt to do this yourself.
 This document requires a professional.

 Buying a branded franchise is a proven, effective way to become an entrepreneur.
-Make no mistake, the cost of becoming a franchisee is often more than creating an independent business from scratch, but buying into a franchise eliminates a lot of the up front work and risk.
+Make no mistake, the cost of becoming a franchisee is often more than creating an independent business from scratch, but buying into a franchise eliminates a lot of the upfront work and risk.
 It is up to you to weigh the costs and benefits.
-Whether you are buying a franchise or going indipendent, develop a great business plan to give yourself a head start.
+Whether you are buying a franchise or going independent, develop a great business plan to give yourself a head start.

 Learn More About our Franchise Business Planning Services